Similar to the Viewer-Friendly Interface

 - There's also full-fledged holographic terminals and keyboards on the Normandy, and all Prothean and geth computer interfaces use holographic keyboards.

 - There are some holographic interfaces that don't work with haptic interfaces, however—see, for example, door "locks".
-At one point in Mass Effect 2, Shepard hits one with his or her elbow to open a door, indicating that some are just plain holograms (evidently they work by detecting a disruption in the light or something).
+At one point in Mass Effect 2, Shepard hits one with their elbow to open a door, indicating that some are just plain holograms.
+Evidently they work by detecting a disruption in the light.